The Division of the Social Sciences

 The division welcomes as students potential researchers, scholars, and teachers, as well as those who seek in the social sciences the enrichment of their cultural preparation for the appreciation of life.
 The division awards the degrees of Master of Arts and Doctor of Philosophy.
 The division also cooperates in the undergraduate programs leading to the degree of Bachelor of Arts awarded by the College.
 Students seeking the Bachelor of Arts degree should consult the College’s publication, Courses and Programs of Study.

-Programs leading to the Ph.D. are offered by the Departments of Anthropology, Comparative Human Development, Economics, History, Political Science, Psychology, and Sociology, as well as the John U. Nef Committee on Social Thought, and also, the Committee on the Conceptual and Historical Studies of Science.
-Programs leading to the M.A. are offered by the Committee on International Relations, the Center for Latin American and Caribbean Studies, the Center for Middle Eastern Studies, and the Master of Arts Program in the Social Sciences (MAPSS).
+Programs leading to the Ph.D. are offered by the Departments of Anthropology, Comparative Human Development, Economics, History, Political Science, Psychology, and Sociology, as well as the Committees on Social Thought and the Conceptual and Historical Studies of Science.
+Programs leading to the M.A. are offered by the Committee on International Relations, the Program in Latin American and Caribbean Studies, the Program in Middle Eastern Studies, and the Master of Arts Program in the Social Sciences (MAPSS).

 Admission to the Division